Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Introduction

 In this paper, we address the current CBF-QP limitation for DOA in UAVs with a \textit{distributionally robust acceleration control barrier function (DR-ACBF)}.
 DR-ACBF directly restricts UAV acceleration commands through safe, linear, half-space constraints.
 The half-space constraints specify the safe side of the projection plane for the UAV's acceleration, ensuring that the UAV remains within this region.
 We demonstrate that enforcing a linear acceleration-space constraint derived from the second-order CBF dynamics satisfies the original CBF inequality over a short horizon under bounded uncertainty and latency assumptions.
 Additionally, the perception-to-actuation latency and uncertainty are handled by incorporating clearance buffering~\cite{falanga2019ral} and probabilistic tightening based on Cantelli inequalities~\cite{Cantelli}, similar in spirit to stochastic CBFs~\cite{ProbEnum2025,SafetyFly2025} but specialized for acceleration space.
-Moreover, an early-warning layer based on distributionally robust conditional value at risk (DR-CVaR)~\cite{cvar2023,drcvar2023,wasserstein} is integrated to anticipate and adjust safety margins before any violation becomes imminent.
-Instead of solving QPs, we implement a constant-time Gauss-Southwell projection~\cite{gauss,fastproj} to enforce constraints, enabling real-time onboard execution.
+Moreover, an early-warning trigger layer based on distributionally robust conditional value at risk (DR-CVaR)~\cite{cvar2023,drcvar2023,wasserstein} anticipates risk growth within the same maximum horizon $H_{max}$ and inflates safety margins before any violation becomes imminent.
+This trigger improves the robustness of ACBF by ensuring that subsequent ACBF enforcement remains feasible and effective under latency- and jerk-limited execution.
+We use fixed-time Gauss-Southwell projection~\cite{gauss,fastproj} instead of online QPs, enabling real-time control at a rate of 100\,Hz.